-Four decades ago, Congress passed the Occupational Safety and Health Act, promising every worker the right to a safe job.
-Unions and our allies have fought hard to make that promise a reality—winning protections that have made jobs safer, saved hundreds of thousand of lives and prevented millions of workplace injuries and illnesses.
+The Occupational Safety and Health Act and Mine Safety and Health Act promise workers the right to a safe job.
+Unions and our allies have fought hard to make that promise a reality—winning protections that have made jobs safer, saved hundreds of thousands of lives and prevented millions of workplace injuries and illnesses.

-2013 Workers Memorial Day Materials
+2017 Workers Memorial Day Materials